karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 The module relies on the permissions granted over the target user objects in the tenant by the Azure AD administrative role that the calling user is member of.
 There are no special additional permissions granted by this module.

+## Functions provided by this module

-## Getting the MFA authentication methods for a user
+### Get the MFA authentication methods for a user

 Run the following command to get the MFA authentication methods for a user: